-An impairment loss in respect of non-financial assets recognised in prior periods is assessed at each reporting date for any indications that the loss has decreased or no longer exists.
+An impairment in respect of non-financial assets recognised in prior periods is assessed at each reporting date for any indications that the loss has decreased or no longer exists.

-An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.
-An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.
+An impairment is reversed if there has been a change in the estimates used to determine the recoverable amount.
+An impairment is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment had been recognised.

-2.10 Revenue Recognition
+2.11 Revenue Recognition

-Revenue from bareboat charters and time charters, which are of an operating lease in nature, is recognised on a straight-line basis over the period of the charter contracts (Note 2.8).
+Revenue from bareboat charters and time charters, which are an operating lease in nature, is recognised on a straight-line basis over the period of the charter contracts (Note 2.9).

-Deferred income, arising from the shares in TORM A/S ("TORM") received by the Group as part of an agreement to permanently amend the terms on its two TORM charter contracts, is recognised in the income statement as 'bareboat charter lease income' over the remaining lease term on the TORM charter contracts.
+Deferred income, arising from the consideration received by the Group as part of an agreement to permanently amend the terms on its two TORM charter contracts, is recognised in the income statement as 'bareboat charter lease income' over the remaining lease term on the TORM charter contracts.